-- If type="sparse", count data are loaded as a dgCMatrix object.
-This is a conventional column-sparse compressed matrix format produced by the CellRanger pipeline, consisting of a (possibly Gzipped) MatrixMarket text file ("matrix.mtx") with additional tab-delimited files for barcodes ("barcodes.tsv") and gene annotation ("features.tsv" for version 3 or "genes.tsv" for version 2). - If type="prefix", count data are also loaded as a dgCMatrix object.
-This assumes the same three-file structure for each sample as described for type="sparse", but each sample is defined here by a prefix in the file names rather than by being a separate directory.
-For example, if the samples entry is "xyx", the files are expected to be "xyz_matrix.mtx", "xyz_barcodes.tsv", etc. - If type="HDF5", count data are assumed to follow the 10X sparse HDF5 format for large data sets.
+- If type="mtx" (or its older alias "sparse"), count data are assumed to be stored in a directory.
+This should contain a (possibly Gzipped) MatrixMarket text file ("matrix.mtx") with additional tab-delimited files for barcodes ("barcodes.tsv") and gene annotation ("features.tsv" for version 3 or "genes.tsv" for version 2). - If type="prefix", count data are assumed to follow same three-file structure for each sample as described for type="mtx".
+However, each sample is defined by a prefix in the file names rather than by being stored a separate directory.
+For example, if the samples entry is "xyx\", the files are expected to be "xyz\matrix.mtx", "xyz\barcodes.tsv", etc. - If type="hdf5" (or its older alias "HDF5"), count data are assumed to follow the 10X sparse HDF5 format for large data sets.
 It is loaded as a TENxMatrix object, which is a stub object that refers back to the file in samples.
 Users may need to set genome if it cannot be automatically determined when version="2".

-When type="sparse" or "prefix" and compressed=NULL, the function will automatically search for both the unzipped and Gzipped versions of the files.
+When type="mtx" or "prefix" and compressed=NULL, the function will automatically search for both the unzipped and Gzipped versions of the files.
 This assumes that the compressed files have an additional ".gz" suffix.
 We can restrict to only compressed or uncompressed files by setting compressed=TRUE or FALSE, respectively.